-Using these sculptures and photographed images, I strive to create environments and creatures that are both familiar and alienated at the same time.
-While truly unique and fanciful, the forms that I create interact with their surroundings in a way that is simultaneously logical and perspectival (evoking a traditional figure-ground relationship).
-I explore unique interpretations of the landscape of alternate realities by questioning what would happen if we ignored common expectations and broke the rules of the known physical world.
-Through the amusing and disturbing qualities present in sculptures and paintings, I attempt to spark a dialogue between nature and man-made culture questioning the conflict of our habitual comforts.
+Using sculptures and photographed images, I create environments and creatures that are simultaneously familiar and alien.
+My interest in conjuring this fantasy world derives from adapting to two different cultures and seeking habitual comfort in their commonalities.
+This led me to explore unique interpretations of the landscape of alternate realities by questioning what would happen if we ignored common expectations and broke the rules of the known physical world.
+While truly unique and fanciful, the forms that I create interact with their surroundings in a way that evokes a traditional figure-ground relationship.
+Through the amusing and disturbing qualities present in the work, I attempt to spark a dialogue between nature and human-made culture, and to question our reliance upon habitual comforts.